balusulapalemsaikoushik/quizzable/README.md

 ## Classes

 ### `Quiz`
-Quiz object with the following attributes:
+Arbitrary quiz object.
+#### `Quiz.questions`
-* `questions`: list of questions within the quiz, represented by a list of arbitrary `Question` objects.
+list of questions within the quiz, represented by a list of arbitrary `Question` objects.

 #### `Quiz.to_list()`
 Returns a listlike representation of the quiz, with each `Question` object being represented as its dictionary representation.
 For example, it could look like this: